MCP Server (Preview)

 - The MCP server version is 0.2.0

-- Authentication requires a valid Azure Entra ID JWT token
+- Authentication requires a valid Microsoft Entra ID JWT token

 - Each agent has its own dedicated MCP endpoint